Skip to content

 2. Purification

-The stone is also known for its ability to purify energies, removing negativity from the environment and promoting positive energy flow.
+The stone is also known for its ability to purify energies, removing negativity from the environment and promoting a positive flow of energy.

 02